-- 3. Allows changing the number of fields output to the VCR on each occurrence of the Camera Switch Input pulse.
-The default is 2. - 4.
+- Enters the Edit Delay Table menu for customizing delays for your VCR.
+See "Programming a Custom Delay Table" on page 19. - Toggles Camera Switch Input pulse polarity between Negative and Positive.
+The default is Negative. - 3.
+Edits the number of fields output to the VCR on each occurrence of the Camera Switch Input pulse.
+(The factory default is "2"). - 4.
 Toggles the VCR Playback Discriminator circuit On/Off.
 The playback discriminator should be left On unless you want to view all recorded frames of an alarm camera. - 5.
-(Press VCR+1) Toggles VCR Video Format between Field and Frame and the factory default is Field.
+(Press VCR+1) Toggles VCR Video Format between Field and Frame.
+(The factory default is "field").
 The video format must be the same for record and playback.